 - 47. An intermediary that wants to become an approved Lloyd's coverholder under a binding authority agreement needs its Lloyd's application to be sponsored by a Lloyd's broker and

 - A. a managing agent.

 - B. a members' agent.

 - C. the intermediary's actuary.

 - D. the Financial Conduct Authority.

 - 48. A commercial property insurance policy has an excess of £15,000 in respect of each claim.
 If a valid claim for £50,000 from the ground up is submitted, what maximum amount would the insured receive in settlement?

 - A. £15,000

 - B. £35,000

 - C. £50,000

 - D. £65,000

-- 49. Who will an insurance company usually instruct to determine the validity and value of a large claim?
+- 49. How does underinsurance usually affect claim payments under a property insurance policy?

-- A. Loss adjuster.
+- A. Any applicable excess will be doubled.

-- B. Loss assessor.
+- B. The claim will be declined and no payment will be made.

-- C. Risk manager.
+- C. If the underinsurance is less than 50% the claim will be paid in full.

-- D. Underwriter.
+- D. The claim payment will be reduced in proportion to the amount of underinsurance.

 - 50. A first advice of a claim is received by an insurer which raises some questions over coverage, which the insurer wishes to investigate further.
 What action should the insurer take?

 - A. Decline the claim.

 - B. Issue a Reservation of Rights letter.

 - C. Make an interim claim payment to the insured.

 - D. Refer the claim to the Financial Ombudsman Service.

 - 51. When a client submits a claim, the broker will initially

 - A. notify the insurer.

 - B. appoint a loss adjuster before the claim is paid.

 - C. appoint a loss assessor before the claim is paid.

 - D. pay the client and then reclaim the funds from the insurer.

 - 52. Under the general insurance compensation arrangements of the Financial Services Compensation Scheme, for what total percentage of a compulsory third party motor insurance claim may compensation be provided?

 - A. 70%

 - B. 80%

 - C. 90%

 - D. 100%

 - 53. The principal function of the Financial Ombudsman Service is to - A. act as a liaison between the insurance industry and the Government. - B. act as a spokesperson for the insurance industry. - C. issue codes of practice with which insurers must comply. - D. resolve disputes between financial businesses and their customers. - 54.
 Under the Certification Regime, how often must a firm assess and formally certify the fitness and propriety of a person performing a significant harm function role? - A. At least annually. - B. At least every two years. - C. Every three years. - D. Every five years. - 55.
-If an insurer fails to handle policyholder's claims promptly and fairly, this is a failure to comply with the - A. Consumer Insurance (Disclosure and Representation) Act 2012. - B. Consumer Rights Act 2015. - C. Financial Conduct Authority's Insurance: Conduct of Business Sourcebook (ICOBS). - D. Financial Services Act 2012.
+If an insurer fails to handle policyholder's claims promptly and fairly, this is a failure to comply with the - A. Consumer Insurance (Disclosure and Representation) Act 2012. - B. Consumer Rights Act 2015. - C. Financial Conduct Authority's Insurance: Conduct of Business sourcebook (ICOBS). - D. Financial Services Act 2012.